gghazaryan/decoding-n400/README.md

 uv sync
 Rscript -e 'renv::restore(prompt = FALSE)'
 ```
-- download the provided data from
+- download the provided data from https://osf.io/y7pm5 and place it in the same folder as this README file
 - run the scripts in order or run `uv run --frozen bash generate_figures.sh`

 To run the zero-shot-decoding analysis locally for the time windows use: